-So if you're looking at a lightweight tablet that's also capable of turning into a laptop-type replacement, is the Surface Go 2 or iPad Pro the better option?
-The Go 2 certainly starts off much cheaper than the iPad Pro, but there are a lot more factors at play than the cheapest possible price.
-You can see our full Microsoft Surface Go 2 review for an in-depth guide to that tablet's merits on its own.
+So if you're looking at a lightweight tablet that's also capable of turning into a laptop-type replacement, is the Surface Go or iPad Pro the better option?
+The Go 2 (or mighty similar and more recent Go 3) certainly starts off much cheaper than the iPad Pro, but there are a lot more factors at play than the cheapest possible price.

 iPad Pro vs Surface Go 2: Design and display